vrmeet/thexr/DO_THIS_NEXT.md

-need to save space as object into front end

-get serialized mesh - change to load from URL create endpoint to serve up json data
+provide a way to load an asset mesh into a space, or use it as a head or hands for self wearable component?

+ability to edit a mesh and add components such as grabble or floor or lift (start with api?)

 - bonus, create VR keyboard on a plane that appears when you focus on a GUI input
   - plane is attached to camera and is disposed when input loses focus

-ability to edit a mesh and add components such as grabble or floor or lift (start with api?)

-serialized mesh loading happens in parallel and doesn't take advatange of previsouly loaded mesh

-use fetch use-catch so that we can use browser caching (maybe)

-deleting space, leaves orphaned entities and serialized Mesh, and probably entity meshes

 some boolean operations don't take

-work on shift click or grip click to multi-select.

-need ability to save models created in the space select group, merge, subtract, intersect export

 menu can be smarter and do a partial render of components that change

 if player permanently disconnects what happens to objects they grabbed?

 work on text input so we can inspect entities and edit their components, special components to support